-Chronic aggressive anger inevitably results in destructive outcomes including painful conflicts, ruined relationships, and damaged reputations.
-Over time, the price one pays for aggressive anger can be exceedingly high (a Zen teacher I know observes this as karmic consequence).
-Unless the hostile perpetrator awakens and changes their way, aggressive anger may ultimately result in the aggressor’s own demise.
+Chronic aggressive anger inevitably results in destructive outcomes, including painful conflicts, ruined relationships, and damaged reputations.
+Over time, the price one pays for aggressive anger can be exceedingly high (a Zen teacher I know observes this as a karmic consequence).
+Unless the hostile perpetrator awakens and changes their ways, aggressive anger may ultimately result in the aggressor’s own demise.

 4. Temper Tantrums

-Temper tantrums (which is sometimes intertwined with aggressive anger) can be characterized as disproportional outbursts of anger when an individual’s selfish wants and needs are not fulfilled, no matter how unreasonable and inappropriate.
+Temper tantrums (sometimes intertwined with aggressive anger) can be characterized as disproportional outbursts of anger when an individual’s selfish wants and needs are not fulfilled, no matter how unreasonable and inappropriate.
 Temper tantrums are often directed toward those whose words and actions do not deserve such emotional fury.

 “When anger rises, think of the consequences.” — Confucius

 Can anger and other types of negative emotions be de-escalated, diminished, or dissolved?
-It is definitely possible.
+It's definitely possible.
 Healthy self-awareness, the desire to learn and grow, and a willingness to improve communication and emotional intelligence are some of the keys to success.
 See references below.

 © 2014, 2019 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.